oktadev/okta-blog/_source/_posts/2020-04-17-most-exciting-promise-dotnet-5.md

 * Xamarin
 * ML.NET

 Wait, WPF and WinForms made it into .NET 5?
 Yes, [it's true](https://dotnet.microsoft.com/download/dotnet/5.0).
 Hello there, old friends!
 Nice to see them included in this runtime.
-The idea of using one SDK to build apps with pretty exciting stuff, if you ask me.
+The idea of using one SDK to build apps with is pretty exciting stuff, if you ask me.

 ## One .NET 5 SDK to Rule Them All

 **Who's ready for the general availability of .NET 5 in November 2020?** I know I am!
 Getting started working with the [preview version](https://dotnet.microsoft.com/download/dotnet/5.0) is what we here at Okta are actively playing with, and encourage all C# developers to do the same.
 According to the [roadmap](https://github.com/dotnet/core/blob/master/roadmap.md), .NET Core has been rebranded as .NET 5 going forward, with one major version number incremented every year.
-Because .NET Framework was already on version 4.x, it was decided the jump to using 5 would unify naming of the ecosystem going forward.
+Because .NET Framework was already on version 4.x, jumping to 5 would unify naming of the ecosystem going forward.

 **Is this end of life for the existing .NET Framework?** According to [Scott Hunter](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-1/#comment-4987), the traditional platform will still be supported - at least for a while.
 The [official support policy for .NET](https://dotnet.microsoft.com/platform/support/policy/dotnet-framework) is stated on Microsoft's website along with existing [.NET Core versions](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) if you are curious about a specific version sunsetting.